damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 </div>

+### Project #AmplifyYourCode

+At GitLab, we owe our success to our community and the thousands of contributors who help make GitLab.com great.
+Thanks to you, we can ship faster to deliver the best toolset for the modern developer.
+Now, it's your turn to take the spotlight.

+[Submit your best GitLab project][project-form] to amplify your code and to have your project showcased in front of hundreds of developers during the GitLab World Tour and promoted on the GitLab blog and social channels.
+What are you waiting for?
+Make your voice heard!
+Who knows, it could be your greatest hit.

 ### Swag ###

 It's not a tour without some commemorative item that says, "I was here."
 Every stop on this tour will have their won city-specific GitLab swag.